Fintech awards

 FinTech Awards are several award ceremonies, most of them unrelated, which are held worldwide to recognize excellence in financial technology as assessed by either a public vote or panels of judges.
 There are typically many categories, winners and prizes.
 Hundreds of companies, including several fintech startups, participate as candidates.

 Major fintech award ceremonies are held on an annual basis in India, Australia, Canada, Italy, United Kingdom, and United States.
 Other jurisdictions such as Luxembourg run these awards on a less regular basis.
 Some ceremonies are not national but continental, such as the Africa FinTech Summit, the Asia Fintech Awards and the European Fintech Awards.

 Awards by country and continent

 Africa

 The first African FinTech Awards and Conference was held at the Finance Indaba Africa conference and expo in Johannesburg on 13 - 14 October 2016.
 It gathered Africa's leading FinTech entrepreneurs, bankers, investors and advisors.
 In 2018, the Africa Fintech Summit was created, running regular award events.
 The 2024 event is being held in Nairobi, Kenya on 4 - 6 September 2024.

 Asia

 The Asia FinTech Awards are organised by FinTech Intel.
 These awards were developed to celebrate the burgeoning FinTech community throughout Asia, and the achievements and successes of those companies.

 The Singapore FinTech Festival (SFF), the world's largest FinTech festival, has hosted the annual festival and awards ceremony annually, since 2016.

-Fintech65, is organized by Fintech Nation, in collaboration with Elevandi and Singapore Fintech Association, annually since 2022.